CSWD Solid Waste Implementation Plan (SWIP)

 We have scheduled two public hearings via Zoom where we will present an overview of the SWIP requirements and provide opportunities for public comment.
 We will accept pubic input on the draft SWIP through October 7, 2020.
 Details on how to join the meetings are available on the Meeting Agenda.
 You can submit comments by clicking on this button:

 How The Process Works

 Every five years, the Vermont Agency of Natural Resources (ANR) updates Vermont’s Materials Management Plan (MMP).
 The MMP provides a state-wide strategy for the management of waste including a framework for the State and its citizens to prevent waste from being generated and expand reuse, recycling, and composting efforts to attain Vermont’s statewide goals.
-To achieve this, the MMP outlines actions that both ANR and Solid Waste Management Entities (SWMEs)–districts, alliances, and independent towns–will take to reduce the amount and toxicity of solid waste in Vermont.
+To achieve this, the MMP outlines specific performance standards that both ANR and Solid Waste Management Entities (SWMEs)–districts, alliances, and independent towns–must meet to reduce the amount and toxicity of solid waste in Vermont.

 SWIP Approval Process

-- CSWD must submit a new draft SWIP to ANR by July 1, 2020 that is in conformance with the 2019 MMP.
+- CSWD must submit a new draft SWIP to the VT Agency of Natural Resources (ANR) by July 1, 2020 that is in conformance with the 2019 MMP.

 - Solid Waste Program staff will review the SWIP and send a letter outlining any unmet requirements.

 - CSWD is responsible for submitting a revised SWIP within 30 days to address unmet requirements.

 - If the revised SWIP completely addresses all comments in the letter, ANR will recommend it for pre-approval.
 If the revised SWIP does not address all the comments, ANR will send a follow-up review letter and CSWD will have another 30 days to address all comments in a subsequent revision.